Last updated: 3 July 2026

 For E5 customers, Microsoft is going further with Endpoint Privilege Management, Enterprise Application Management, and Cloud PKI.
 These are serious tools for organisations that need to control who can do what on which device, and they are critical for compliance frameworks like the Essential Eight.

-Microsoft has confirmed these features will begin rolling out in June 2026, with full availability expected by 1 August 2026.
-Tenants will receive 30 days notice via Message Center before the new capabilities appear.
+The rollout began in June 2026, with full availability expected by 1 August 2026.
+Tenants receive 30 days notice via Message Center before the new capabilities appear.
+If you have not seen them in your tenant yet, they are coming.

 Microsoft is introducing a new Security + Intune bundle available as an add-on to Microsoft 365 E3 subscriptions.
 This bundle combines Microsoft Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Purview Information Protection, and Microsoft Intune endpoint management into a single package.